Tuition and Fees

 If you have questions or concerns about the application process, you may speak with a FACTS Customer Care Representative at 866-441-4637.

-Please note that financial aid funds are limited and demand is high.
-Applications submitted after the deadline, may result in funds not being available.
+Please note that tuition assistance funds are limited and demand is high.
+Applications submitted after the deadline, may result in funds not being available for your family.
+It is critical that your application and required tax returns are submitted by the February 5, 2021 deadline.
 If you need more information or assistance, please contact Ms. Sharon Bolden at email@example.com.

-- Submit a letter of appeal to the Lawless Financial Aid Committee at firstname.lastname@example.org.
+- Submit a letter of appeal to the Lawless Tuition Assistance Committee at firstname.lastname@example.org.

 - State the financial reason for your appeal